siyul-park/uniflow/ext/docs/test_node.md

 # Test Node

-**Test Node** provides functionality for executing and validating developed workflows.
-It allows for both simple success/failure verification and more complex validation scenarios through configurable output ports.
+**Test Node** provides functionality for testing developed workflows.
+When executed with the `uniflow test` command, the system recognizes and executes this node. supporting both simple success/failure verification and complex validation scenarios through configurable output ports.

 ## Specification